mockoon/mockoon/CONTRIBUTING.md

 Prepare the repository:

 1. Clone the repository: `git@github.com:mockoon/mockoon.git`.
-2. Install the dependencies and create internal symlinks: `npm run bootstrap`.
+2. Install the dependencies and create internal symlinks: `pnpm install`.
-3. Build the 2 libraries: `npm run build:libs`.
+3. Build the 2 libraries: `pnpm run build:libs`.

 For the CLI:

-- Build the CLI: `npm run build:cli`.
+- Build the CLI: `pnpm run build:cli`.
 - Test CLI's command by running `./packages/cli/bin/run {command} args` where "command" is a CLI command like `start`, `stop`, etc.

 For the desktop application:

-- Build the application processes (Electron main and renderer processes) `npm run build:desktop:dev` or with hot reload `npm run build:desktop:dev:watch`.
+- Build the application processes (Electron main and renderer processes) `pnpm run build:desktop:dev` or with hot reload `pnpm run build:desktop:dev:watch`.
-- Start the application with `npm run start:desktop:dev`.
+- Start the application with `pnpm run start:desktop:dev`.

 ## Work on your feature or bugfix